fkong7/Auto-LV-Modeling/README.md

 ```
 python Segmentation/prediction.py \
     --pid patient_id \ # Patient ID.
-    --image image_dir \ # the images should be saved in nii.gz format under a folder named as [modality]_test/patient_id within image_dir.
+    --image image_dir \ # the images should be saved in proper format in a folder named [modality]_test/patient_id within image_dir.
     --output output_dir \
     --model weight_dir \
     --view 0 1 2 \ # Use models trained on axial (0), coronal (1) and/or sagittal (2) view[s].
-    --modality ct \ # Image modality, ct or mr
+    --modality ct \ # Image modality, ct or mr.
     --mode test
 ```

-A bash file (`run_seg.sh`) is provided for ease of use.
-Patient ID is optional, and should supply `None` in the bash file if not used.
+A shell file (`run_seg.sh`) is provided for ease of use.
+Patient ID is optional, and should supply `None` in the shell file if not used.

 ## LV Modeling Usage

 The model construction pipeline takes in the generated segmentation and output reconstructed LV surface meshes for CFD simulations.
+The pipeline consists of the following four steps: 1) Construct LV surface meshes from segmentation results; 2) Register the surface meshes to get consistent mesh topology; 3) Obtain volumetric mesh using SimVascular; 4) Interpolate the registered surface meshes to obtain sufficient temporal resolution.

-### Construct LV Surface Meshes with Tagged Boundary Faces
+### 1. Construct LV Surface Meshes with Tagged Boundary Faces
-* Update `info.json` with correct file and folder names.
+* Update run_svsurfaces.sh with correct file and folder names.
-* Run `main.py` to generate a LV surface mesh for each segmentation file in a folder.
+* Run the shell file to generate a LV surface mesh for each segmentation file in a folder.
     ```
     sv_python_dir=/usr/local/bin
     model_script=Modeling/main.py